 Migraine attacks are treated with drugs called triptans that mimic serotonin, a chemical found in the body that make people feel well and happy.
 Some headache attacks need additional medications such as nonsteroidal anti-inflammatory drugs (NSAIDs) or certain anti-nausea drugs that help stop a migraine.

 Swallowing pills is often not effective for a person who has an acute headache, as the stomach is usually not functioning properly at that time, says Dr. Gottschalk.
 Therefore, acute headache medication typically works best if it is delivered via nasal spray, injection, or intravenously, directly into the bloodstream.
-We also now have a battery-powered patch that patients can use at home to infuse medication through the skin.
+We also now have a patch that patients can use at home to infuse medication through the skin.

 How is Yale Medicine's approach to treating headaches unique?